replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 =============================

 Like other aspects of the appliance, the configuration screen is defined using a YAML manifest.
-The manifest defines a `Config` object that describes you configuration options and the screen that your customer will use to configure the application.
+The manifest defines a `Config` resource that describes you configuration options and the screen that your customer will use to configure the application.
 Configurations is organized into groups, and each group can have a fields of different types.
 The type of field defines the widget used.